Brian Dyson

-Brian G. Dyson (born September, 1935) was the chief executive officer (CEO) of Coca-Cola Enterprises Inc. from 1986 to 1991.
+Brian G. Dyson (September 7, 1935 – August 9, 2026) was an American businessman and the chief executive officer (CEO) of Coca-Cola Enterprises Inc. from 1986 to 1991.
 Dyson is also known for his “five balls” speech.

-Career
+Early life and career

+Brian G. Dyson was born in Santa Fe Province, Argentina on September 7, 1935.
+Dyson earned his BA from Facultad de Ciencias Económicas in University of Buenos Aires.
+He later attended Harvard Business School.

-He joined Coca-Cola Co. in Venezuela in 1959 and worked for many years in South America, the Caribbean and Mexico.
-In 1978 Dyson was named the president of Coca-Cola United States, the Company's U.S. soft drink division.
-In 1983, he was named president of Coca-Cola North America, with responsibility for the Company's entire North America portfolio.
+Dyson joined Coca-Cola Co. in Venezuela in 1959 and worked for many years in South America, the Caribbean and Mexico.
+In 1978 Dyson was named the president of Coca-Cola United States, the company's U.S. soft drink division.
+In 1983, he was named president of Coca-Cola North America, with responsibility for the company's entire North America portfolio.
 In 1986 Dyson was named president and chief executive officer (CEO) of Coca-Cola Enterprises (CCE).

 He served as a Senior Consultant to The Coca-Cola Company from January 1992 to October 1993.
-He retired from The Coca-Cola Company in 1994, but remained active as a consultant to the Company.
+He retired from The Coca-Cola Company in 1994, but remained active as a consultant to the company.
 In August 2001 he came out of retirement and accepted the position of vice chairman and chief operating officer (COO) of The Coca-Cola Company.

 Dyson was the individual responsible for changing old Coke's name and then eventually restoring it.

-He is a Member of Advisory Board of Linley Capital.
-Since May 1995, Dyson served as a Director of Audits & Surveys Worldwide Inc. He served as the Chairman of the Board of PlusPharma since August 2004.
-He has been the President of Chatham International Corp. since December 1993.
+He was a Member of advisory board of Linley Capital.
+From May 1995, Dyson served as a Director of Audits & Surveys Worldwide Inc. He served as the chairman of the Board of PlusPharma from August 2004.
+Dyson was also the President of Chatham International Corp. from December 1993.

-He earned his BA from Facultad de Ciencias Económicas in University of Buenos Aires.
-He later attended Harvard Business School.
 An author of short stories, in 1996 he published a novel, Pepper in the Blood.

-Personal life
+Personal life and death

-Dyson is married to Penny Dyson.
+Dyson was married to Penny Dyson.
 In 1978, the family moved to Atlanta.
-They have two children.
+They had two children.

+Dyson died from complications of pneumonia on August 9, 2026, at the age of 90.